slittorin/home-assistant-configuration/README.md

 ## Package - SMA

-We want to have gather information from our SMA Solar inverter and Home Manager 2.0.
+We want to have gather information from our SMA Solar inverter (that also gets information from Home Manager 2.0), to gather information about load, loads and yields.

 1. Add integration 'SMA Solar' with the following parameters:
    - `Host`: IP of the SMA Inverter (that we have set fixed IP on).